 Note: Links to these community resources are for your information only and not endorsed by ACC.
 Remember to research facts or claims about services offered.

-ACC’s Veterans Resource Center offers the college’s military and veteran students a central, one-stop location for obtaining essential support services such as VA certification and advising for VA benefits.
+Austin Community College’s (ACC) Veterans Resource Center offers the College’s military and veteran students a central, one-stop location for obtaining essential support services such as VA certification and advising for VA benefits.
 The 4,000-square-foot center at Highland Campus also features a lounge area where students can connect with peers and participate in veteran-specific activities.

 ACC’s VetSuccess counselor can help you: